-Jackhammer Drill at 125dB - which can cause damage after just 3.5 seconds of exposure.
+Jackhammer Drill - at around 125dB can cause damage after just 3.5 seconds of exposure.

-The noise generated from saws, cutting equipment and hand-held breakers can easily exceed 100 dB.
+Saws, cutting equipment and hand-held breakers that can easily exceed 100 dB

 Pile driving often measures between 115-132dB

-Diesel generators and excavators, with breaker attachments, can produce readings of well over 80 dB.
+Diesel generators and excavators with breaker attachments can produce well over 80 dB readings.

-Small generators and compressors can also produce high levels of noise at low frequencies, meaning that the noise can travel across longer distances and cause disruption across wider areas
+Small generators and compressors can produce high noise levels at low frequencies, meaning that the noise can travel across long distances, disrupting wider areas.

-Whilst the operator of such equipment will be protected by PPE, the protection of other workers and nearby members of the public will require further measures.
+Whilst the operator of this equipment will be wearing PPE, the protection of other workers and the nearby public will require further consideration.

-Failure to provide effective noise control measures in construction, especially whilst machinery, such as the above, is in operation can result in irreparable damage to your workers and the public.
+Failure to provide effective noise control measures in construction, especially whilst operating machinery, can cause irreparable damage and stress to your workers and the public.
 That’s why RVT strives to provide only the best temporary noise barrier solutions.